 BPS Errors and Penalties

-As December approaches many BPS applicants will start to consider the payment they hope to imminently receive.
-This may also be a useful time however, to review what was submitted earlier this year and check that everything is still correct.
-Following a recent change in the rules governing errors and penalties, here we look at how the penalty system works.
+Many BPS applicants will not start to consider the payment they hope to imminently receive until the autumn.
+This may also be a useful time however, to review what has been submitted this year and check that everything is still correct.
+Here we look at how the penalty system works.

 If whilst checking a BPS application the RPA finds an error which is an obvious mistake from a simple check, they may be able to make the amendment without applying a penalty.
 The RPA will only allow this type of amendment once for each mistake.
 If the same mistake is made on multiple applications the RPA may not accept it as an “obvious error” the second time, and a penalty may be applied.

 For 2020 applications farmers are able to notify the RPA of errors relating to their application at any time, even after the final deadline dates have passed (being the 15th June submission deadline, the 30th June amendment to submitted claims without penalty deadline and the 10th July submission and amendment subject to penalty deadline).
 Applicants can notify the RPA of an error for the purpose of avoiding a penalty at any time providing they have not: